Belgian-Coder/AutoHotKey-scripts/Pin window/README.md

 # Pin Window Script

 Script created to extend the functionality of the Chrome [Enhancer for YouTube](https://chrome.google.com/webstore/detail/enhancer-for-youtube/ponfpcnoihfmfllpaingbgckeeldkhle) extension.
-Forementioned Chrome extension, makes it possible to automatically resize you video player window or change the default video quality to your liking.
+Forementioned Chrome extension, makes it possible to automatically resize your video player window or change the default video quality to your liking.
 There are a lot more functionalities but the one this script extends, is the Pop-out function.
-By popping out the video, it can be dragged along the screen without any distractments and positioned to your liking.
+By popping out the video, it can be dragged along the screen without any distractions and positioned to your liking.

 ## Functionality